Steamy warm seafood paella.

-We had a super soul-filling stock, soup and stew night at Tree House Kitchen where we taught students how to warm up on a winter’s night with globally based spice blends and techniques drawn from my training and travels.
+We had a super soul-filling stock, soup and stew night at Tree House Kitchen!
+We taught students how to warm up on a winter night with globally based spice blends and techniques from my training and travels.

+And we made Spanish paella!
 During my apprenticeship as a cook in Toronto many years ago, I made paella for hundreds of people.
-Recently I travelled to Spain where I really got an understanding of this ultimate comfort-food, crowd-pleasing stew and how to make it THE BEST.
+Recently, I travelled to Spain, where I really got an understanding of this crowd-pleasing stew and how to make it THE BEST.
+It’s the ultimate comfort food.

-Paella mixta, pictured here, is an amazing, rice-based Spanish stick-to-your-ribs-stew made special with a spectacular Bomba variety short-grained rice, a concentrated homemade chicken stock or seafood stock and delicious fresh seafood and handmade chorizo sausages.
+Paella mixta, pictured here, is an amazing, rice-based, stick-to-your-ribs Spanish stew.
+It’s made special with bomba (a spectacular variety of short-grained rice), a concentrated homemade chicken or seafood stock, delicious fresh seafood and handmade chorizo sausages.

 Give it a try!
 Get my free recipe!